Ali-Elmansoury/Embedded_Systems_Linux_ITI_9-Months/README.md

 # ITI-ES-9Months
-## This is a repository for ITI-Embedded Systems 9 Months Track
+## This is a repository for ITI-Embedded Systems 9 Months Track - Embedded Linux Kitchen Branch
-### This repository contains all the tasks and projects done during the track
+### This repository contains all the tasks and projects done during the course

 ### **Table of Contents**
 1. [Task1_adminLinux](Linux_Admin/Task1_adminLinux/README.md)